pipeseroni/pipes.sh/README.md

 Normally, I wouldn't do this for a source code without proper license, but it's done a year ago, So, what the heck.
-Even I have read somewhere that claim `pipes.sh` is in public domain, I can't not trust that.
+Even I have read somewhere that claim `pipes.sh` is in public domain, I can not trust that.

 So, anyone who wants to contribute, please be aware.